 The same command line arguments passed to qsub will be passed to the submit filter and in the same order.
-It should be noted that as of TORQUE 2.2.0 extended attributes are not passed to the filter.
 Exit status of -1 will cause qsub to reject the submission with a message stating that it failed due to administrative policies.

 The "submit filter" must be executable, must be available on each of the nodes where users may submit jobs, and by default must be located at \${libexecdir}/qsub\filter (for version 2.1 and older: /usr/local/sbin/torque\submitfilter).
 At run time, if the file does not exist at this new preferred path then qsub will fall back to the old hard-coded path.
-The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see "torque.cfg" configuration file on page 295), as in the following example:
+The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see Appendix K: "torque.cfg" Configuration File on page 304), as in the following example: